Annapurna Circuit Trek

 Since the Annapurna Circuit Trek takes 12 days (excluding your arrival and departure), you probably have tons of questions in your mind regarding the things to carry.

-Of course, you have to Carry both summer and winter clothes.
+Of course, you have to carry both summer and winter clothes.
 Your shorts and T-shirts come in handy during the lower parts of the trek while the winter ones are needed in the higher altitude Annapurna region.

 But that doesn’t mean you just wear any type of clothing and start the hike.
 If you wear a high-neck or a woolen sweatshirt, your experience is going to turn bad.
 While these are still great options during your stay in the tea houses, kindly don’t wear them when walking.

-Whether you’re a beginner or an experienced trekker, we’ve prepared a packing list for the Annapurna Circuit trek that you’d love to take a peek at:
+Whether you’re a beginner or an experienced trekker, we’ve prepared a packing list for the Classical Annapurna Circuit trek that you’d love to take a peek at:

 • Passport & visa: Valid for at least 30 days